Manuel-Kehl/Go-For-It/README.md

     make
     sudo make install

-To update the translation files, run:
+Use the following commands to update the translation files:

     mkdir build
     cd build